Red Sox go on offensive, hit 3 HRs in 17-6 rout of Orioles

 Anthony Santander had a career-high four hits, including a homer, and Renato Núñez also connected for Orioles.
 But that wasn’t nearly enough pop to offset a pitching staff that allowed a season high in runs after surrendering 16 three times previously.

+“I thought we did some good things offensively,” Hyde said.
+“We just didn’t pitch real well.”

-Bradley’s first home run, off rookie Tom Eshelman (0-2), capped a four-run second inning.
+Bradley’s first home run capped a four-run second inning.
 Devers hit his 20th leading off the third, but Baltimore answered with five runs in the bottom half.

 Boston hammered Eshelman and Jimmy Yacabonis in the pivotal fourth, and continued the onslaught in the fifth.
 Yacabonis got one out and yielded seven runs and eight hits.

+“Rick gives up five.
+We answer back,” Cora said.
+“And after that, we did a good job.”

-Infielder/outfielder Stevie Wilkerson pitched the final two innings, throwing mostly curveballs in the 55 mph range.
+Infielder/outfielder Stevie Wilkerson pitched the final two innings for Baltimore, throwing mostly curveballs in the 55 mph range.
 He gave up a solo shot to Leon.

 GOING, GOING, GONE!